JamesCoding888/JavaOCP20221017/README.md

 > StringBuilderDemo.java:
 - Description:

-		This session is giving an introduction of StringBuffer and StringBuilder.
+		This program is giving an introduction of StringBuffer and StringBuilder.

 > StringBuilderDemo2.java:
 - Description:

-		This session gives a lecture on how to use StringBuilder Util.
+		This program gives a lecture on how to use StringBuilder Util.

 > StringDemo1.java:
 - Description:

-		This session will introduce how to compare with two differently String variables of their memory and value.
+		This program will introduce how to compare with two differently String variables of their memory and value.
 		1) string_name1 == string_name2
 		2) string_name1.equals(string_name2)
 		3) string_name1.equalsIgnoreCase(string_name2)